-Reserves are deposits of fossil fuels that are known to exist with a reasonable level of certainty based on geological and engineering studies.
-These reserves are also recoverable economically with the technologies that already exist.
+Reserves are deposits of natural resources like fuels, elements, and minerals that are known to exist with a reasonable level of certainty based on geological and engineering studies.
+These reserves are also recoverable economically with technologies that currently exist.

-Although both resources and reserves refer to some amount of a mineral or fuel, they are not the same thing and should not be confused as they are very different.
+Although both occurrence and reserves refer to some amount of a resource, they are not the same thing and should not be confused as they are very different.
 This difference can be explored using a McKelvey diagram.
-McKelvey diagrams portray information about how a resource can turn into a reserve over time with effort.
+McKelvey diagrams portray information about how a resource can turn into a reserve over time.

-There are different reserves for all fossil fuels which are distributed around the globe in different areas and different amounts.
+There are fossil reserves vary and are distributed around the globe in different areas with different amounts.
 Although these numbers may seem precise, they are still a rough estimate of what exactly we know to exist and have the ability to extract economically.
 One way to determine the size of reserves is known as the reserves/production ratio or R/P. This number represents the number of years that the reserves would last if production and use was continued at the current rate.

 Press the play button on the simulation below to see how the oil reserves have changed over the last few decades.

-Coal is the most abundant of all the fossil fuels, and therefore there is a significant amount of coal in reserves worldwide.
-Although these areas are spread out - with major reserves in the United States, Russia, China, Australia, and India - there is still a significant amount of coal in reserves, around 1012 tonnes.
+Coal is the most abundant of all the fossil fuels, therefore, a significant amount of coal in reserves still exist worldwide— around 1012 tonnes.
+Although these areas are spread out, major reserves are in the United States, Russia, China, Australia, and India.
 Coal reserves have the largest R/P ratio of 120 years, meaning that if production rates remain the same the current coal reserves will last 120 years.
 Below is a chart showing where the world's coal reserves are located.

 Aside from traditional deposits, there are other places that crude oil and natural gas can be gathered from.
 Generally speaking these deposits are less economical to mine as they require more advanced technology and more effort to extract and process the fuels for use.
 Nevertheless, as technologies advance the ability to obtain fossil fuels from these deposits becomes more economic, leading to increased reserves (although the resource is still decreasing).